Sarunyoo Wongkrachang: Early life

 Sarunyoo was born in Kradangnga, Bang Khonthi District, Samut Songkhram Province.
 His four siblings include famous singer and actor Thaneth Warakulnukroh but Sarunyoo was adopted by his own aunt whose surname he has been using ever since.

-Sarunyoo completed his high school at Suankularb Wittayalai School Batch 92 and graduated with a bachelor's degree in Architecture from Chulalongkorn University.
-He didn't pursue his architect career as later telling BK in an interview that "The architecture faculty's acting club introduced me to what ultimately became the biggest part of my college life.
+Sarunyoo completed his high school at Suankularb Wittayalai School Batch 92 and graduated with a bachelor's degree in architecture from Chulalongkorn University.
+He decided against pursuing an architectural career, telling BK in an interview that "The architecture faculty's acting club introduced me to what ultimately became the biggest part of my college life.
 After my third year, I knew that I didn't want to be an architect."

-During his college years, Sarunyoo took many leading roles in "Lakorn 'Tapat" or Faculty of Architecture Stage plays and some stage plays of Faculty of Arts as well.
-Not only with his acting talents, his promising good looks also attracted many fangirls and "Lakorn 'Tapat" became the must-sees of the era among high school and college students and urban-resident workers.
-As a stage play actor and a rugby player, Sarunyoo consequently became a college star.
+Sarunyoo played numerous main parts in "Lakorn 'Tapat" or Faculty of Architecture stage plays during his time in college, as well as in a few Faculty of Arts stage plays.
+In addition to his acting abilities, his attractive appearance drew a lot of fangirls, and "Lakorn 'Tapat" became a must-see for both urban workers and high school and college students.
+Sarunyoo became a college sensation as rugby player and theatre actor.

 Career

 His first public appearance in Thailand's entertainment scene might be as a 'famous' pin-up in an issue of "Dichan" magazine, Sarunyoo posed for many magazines during his early career.
 After graduation, Sarunyoo did many TV dramas, films, stage plays and he sang a lot of drama songs.
 Besides, he also joined his seniors from the Faculty of Architecture in a cult TV comedy show called "Petchakart Kwarm Kriad" televised on Channel 9.

 Sarunyoo's TV drama debut was Kao Ee Kao Nai Hong Dang on Channel 3.
-Only that he looked very young in the TV drama of teen problems, Sarunyoo showed his superb acting skills that you wouldn't think he was just a television newbie.
+Only that he looked very young in the TV drama of teen problems, his acting skill is considered worth noting.